Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 $Y_i^*=\frac{W_i - e(X_i)}{e(X_i)(1-e(X_i))}\cdot Y_i^{obs.}$

-The latter formula allows us to calculate the transformed outcome with the observed outcome.
+The latter formula allows us to calculate the Transformed Outcome with the observed outcome.
 In case the propensity score is constant for every individual, i.e. complete randomization, the formula simplifies to $Y_i^*=Y_i^{obs}/e(x)$ for the treated individuals and $-Y_i^{obs}/(1-e(x))$ for the individuals that were not treated (c.f.
 Athey and Imbens 2015b).

- Now, why is the transformed outcome helpful?
-In the following, we will present two appealing properties of the transformed outcome.
+ Now, why is the Transformed Outcome helpful?
+In the following, we will present two appealing properties of the Transformed Outcome.

-First, with the required assumption of unconfoundedness and no overlap, it can be shown that the transformed outcome is an unbiased estimator for the CATE:
+First, with the required assumption of unconfoundedness and no overlap, it can be shown that the Transformed Outcome is an unbiased estimator for the CATE:

 $Y_i^*=W_i\cdot\frac{Y_i(1)}{e(X_i)}-(1-W_i)\cdot\frac{Y_i(0)}{1-e(X_i)}\quad|\quad\mathbb{E}[\cdot|W_i,X_i=x]$